-At the South Texas Health System, we have more than 350 student and adult volunteers helping us provide high-quality service to patients and their families.
+At South Texas Health System, we have more than 350 student and adult volunteers helping us provide high-quality service to patients and their families.
 Because South Texas Health System is the largest hospital system in the Rio Grande Valley, there are many opportunities to choose from.
 You can volunteer during the day, in the evening or on weekends.
-If you have four hours a week to make a difference in someone’s life, please join the two South Texas Health System Volunteer Organizations.
+If you have four hours a week to make a difference in someone’s life, please join the Auxiliary to South Texas Health System volunteer organization.

 The Auxiliary only accepts and processes applications online.

 To ensure your application is considered, please follow the suggested application deadlines:

 - To start in the fall submit by August 15